kbingham/libcamera/Documentation/sensor_driver_requirements.rst

 The controls must be writable from userspace.
 In case of a RAW Bayer sensors, drivers should correctly report if vertical/horizontal flips modify the Bayer pattern ordering by reporting the `V4L2_CTRL_FLAG_MODIFY_LAYOUT` control flag.
+If the flag is set for one of the two controls, it shall be set for the other one as well.

 The sensor driver should implement support for the V4L2 Selection API, specifically it should implement support for the